Wesbest/AWS_FUN/README.md

-This is a repository in which I am setting up for now
+This is a repository in which I am setting up:
 - A user
 - A role that is bound to the user